jasonBirchall/horse-tracker/README.md

 # Horse Tracker
-The intention of this project is to scrape the top ten horses in the UK and Ireland at specific times of day.
-This should run on any machine and collect metrics to be analysed at a later date.
+The intention of this project is to create a tool to identify the top five horses that have shortened in the market from their initial price at a particular time of day.
+The should run on any machine and collect metrics to be analysed at a later date.

 ## How it works